 When you are updating your website, as part of a major overhaul, consolidation of pages, or routine maintenance, you will occasionally need to change the URL of a particular page.
 When you change the URL, anybody attempting to access the old URL will receive an error message saying that URL can no longer be found.
 If robots from search engines encounter these errors, the broken URL will be removed from the search index and that means people will no longer be able to access that page from a search result.
 This can have a negative impact on your website’s organic traffic.

-The best practice is to prevent users (and robots) from finding that error.
-Instead, you want to redirect users and robots who attempt to access the old URL to the new version of the URL.
+The best practice is to prevent human visitors (and robots) from finding that error.
+Instead, you want to redirect visitors and robots who attempt to access the old URL to the new version of the URL.
 There are different ways to process the redirect, but the most reliable method is handling the redirect via the server.
 When a user accesses an old URL, the server intercepts that user and sends that user to the new URL.
 The user is largely unaware that the redirection occurred.

 A server-side redirect can be configured a number of different ways.
 Most often server-side redirects are configured via the .htaccess file (on Apache), via IIS (Windows), or via a web.config file (also Windows).
 For WordPress (and other CMS systems), there are plugins that will help with configuring and managing redirects.

 When configuring a server-side redirect, ensure you are using a 301 HTTP response code to indicate the redirect is permanent.
 This will help Google more quickly refresh their search index, making sure that searchers find the right pages on your website.
 A 302 HTTP response code, which is often the default setting and the easiest to implement, indicates the redirect is temporary.